afeldman/copybirds/readme.txt

 run
   make
 in this directory.
-If you encounter problems, you might need to run ./configure in the directory lib/c-algorithms-1.1.0

 After compiling, make the content of bin available in your $PATH variable This may work with: